How Does Marijuana Work With Autism

 The Research on Marijuana and Autism

 While there is some promising research on the use of cannabinoids for ASD, it’s important to note that most of the studies are small and more research needs to be done.
-A 2016 study involving
+A 2016 study involving 30 children with ASD found that those who were treated with CBD oil had significantly improved social interaction, anxiety levels, and communication skills.

 Another study involving 120 adults with ASD found that 70% experienced improvements in social interaction after taking a cannabis-based medication for four weeks.
-However, it’s worth noting that this study did not use CBD oil, instead, it used a whole-plant extract containing CBD and THC
+However, it’s worth noting that this study did not use CBD oil, instead, it used a whole-plant extract containing CBD and THC.

 Since medical marijuana laws vary from state to state, it’s important to consult your state’s laws before pursuing MMJ treatment.
 Some states only allow high-CBD/low-THC products while others have legalized recreational marijuana use.
 In states where medical marijuana is legal, you will need to get a recommendation from a licensed doctor before you can purchase cannabis products.
 Talk to your child’s doctor about whether medical marijuana is right for them and review common FAQs about the Michigan Medical Marijuana Program (MMMP).
 MMJ is legal to grow in Michigan when you meet the proper requirements.
 You will want to learn about what’s involved in becoming a Michigan medical marijuana caregiver especially if you want to grow cannabis so medicine is more affordable.